Lake Bob Sandlin State Park: Facilities and activities

 The fishing pier at Lake Bob Sandlin State Park.

 The park offers over three miles of hiking and biking trails, a fishing pier and boat ramp, and opportunities for swimming, picnicking, geocaching, kayaking, and other outdoor activities.
 It also features campgrounds with recreational vehicle hookups, covered shelters, and primitive cabins and tent sites for overnight stays.
 The historic Fort Sherman Cemetery in located the park.

 Nature

 Animals

-The park is located at the intersection of the Piney Woods and Blackland Prairie ecoregions, and thus has a diverse variety of wildlife including white-tailed deer, raccoons, coyotes, gray foxes, fox squirrel, and bobcats.
+The park is located at the intersection of the Piney Woods and Blackland Prairie ecoregions, and thus has a diverse variety of wildlife species including white-tailed deer, common raccoon, coyote, gray fox, fox squirrel, and bobcat.
 There are at least 188 bird species that have been sighted in the park such as the bald eagle and eastern bluebird, and the lake offers many species of fish, including Florida bass, and channel catfish.
 A trout pond in the park is stocked with rainbow trout.

-Flora
+Plants

 Plants documented in the park include Hercules club, sassafras, winged elm, sweet gum, eastern red cedar, American elm, white oak, Shumard red oak, coral honeysuckle, devil's walking stick, hackberry, eastern redbud, wild grape, red buckeye, American beautyberry, loblolly pine, red maple, common persimmon, and poison ivy.